gitter-badger/artisanci/artisan/_vendor/README.rst

 It appears that ``pyvbox`` is not currently maintained.
 Last release was a year ago.
 All changes *should* be submitted against the `GitHub project <https://github.com/mjdorma/pyvbox>`_ but it seems that there is slim chance of getting a new release.
-Feel free to submit any changes to Artisan CI in addition to .
+Feel free to submit any changes to Artisan CI in addition to the actual GitHub project.

 vboxapi Revision 109501
 -----------------------